 For assistance in obtaining an accommodation, contact Accessibility and Disability Service at 301-314-7682, or email them at adsfrontdesk@umd.edu.
-Information about sharing your accommodations with instructors, note taking assistance and more is available from the Accessibility and Disability Service website.
+Information about sharing your accommodations with instructors, note taking assistance and more is available from the Counseling Center.